 #2 and #3 Top TV Spots for Millennials - Geico and Liberty Mutual

-This is hysterical.
+This ad is hysterical and also a great piece of competitive intelligence for insurance.
 After running out of gas in the middle of the desert, the driver allows no one to say a word, but quietly texts Geico Roadside Service.
 Gas is delivered, also without a word.
 "Some things are easier done than said."
 You gotta see it.
 Scores: ABX Index = 137; Message = 141; Reputation = 186; Likeability =190; and top CTA's are Contact the Company = 227; Search the Web = 165; Recommend = 260 and Talk About it = 230.